choket/imap-email-downloader/README.md

 | -v,<br> --verbosity-level<br>_Default: 2_ | Verbosity level.
 Default level is 2.
 Available levels are:<br>**0** - No messages are printed<br>**1** - A message is printed for each user<br>**2** - A message is printed for each mailbox in the user's account<br>|
 |    --help   | Shows a help message along with usage info |
 </details>

+### Examples
+Basic example to download emails from

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)